Chitrangada (film)

-Chitrangada is a 2017 Telugu-language horror film directed by Ashok G. It stars Anjali, Sakshi Gulati and Saptagiri.
+Chitrangada is a 2017 Telugu-language horror film directed by G. Ashok and produced by Sridhar Gangapatnam.
+The film stars Anjali as the titular character, while Saptagiri, Arjan Bajwa, Sindhu Tolani, and Jayaprakash play supporting roles.
+The music was composed by V. Selvaganesh with cinematography by Balreddy and editing by Prawin Pudi.
+The film was released on 10 March 2017.

 Plot

 Chitra, a college professor, loses her sanity after a series of traumatising experiences and is ostracised for her unpredictable behaviour.
 In the hope of finding a solution to her problems, she decides to go to the United States.
-There, she finds the place where she dreamt and starts investigating about her dream and murder and discovers that Ravi Verma, who had died, was reborn as Chitra.
+There, she finds the place where she dreamt and starts investigating her dream and murder and discovers that Ravi Verma, who had died, was reborn as Chitra.